navneetcor/navneetcor/README.md

 - 👋 Hi, I’m @navneetcor
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning c++ and web programming
-- 💞️ I’m looking to collaborate on NO idea, im just a beginner
+- 💞️ I’m looking to collaborate?
+NO idea, im just a beginner
 - 📫 How to reach me?
-You can reach me on mhy gmail @navneetcor2004@gmail.com
+You can reach me on my gmail @navneetcor2004@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I dont really have any fun facts on me..